ihmeuw/vivarium/docs/source/concepts/lookup.rst

             },
         }

-which specifies a single lookup table named ``cause_specific_mortality_rate`` whose data is provided by the component's ``load_cause_specific_mortality_rate`` method.
+which specifies that when building a lookup table named ``cause_specific_mortality_rate``, the data should be provided by the component's ``load_cause_specific_mortality_rate`` method.

 Each entry in ``data_sources`` maps a table name to a data source from one of several supported types (see `Data Source Types`_).
-Barring edge cases (see `Limitations and When to Override`_), one should specify all of a component's lookup tables via ``data_sources``, instead of accessing the builder's lookup interface directly.

-When a component configures ``data_sources``, the base :class:`~vivarium.component.Component` class automatically builds the lookup tables before the component's :meth:`~vivarium.component.Component.setup` method is called.
-The resulting tables are stored in the component's :attr:`~vivarium.component.Component.lookup_tables` dictionary, keyed by the name specified in ``data_sources``.

-This approach separates the *what* (which tables to build and where to get data) from the *how* (the mechanics of table construction), making components easier to write and configure.
-It also allows users to override data sources in model specification files without modifying component code.
+This approach allows users to override data sources in model specification files without modifying component code.
 Following the example above, a model specification could adjust the ``cause_specific_mortality_rate`` data source to point to different data or a scalar value: